 EARTH Lodge begins the semester on the Friday before classes start with a pre-semester retreat to learn new skills, get to know each other and discuss our readings for the course.
 The 2008 crew rented a CCC cabin at Doyles River in Shenandoah National Park and discovered just how comfortable life can be in the absence of modern technologies....well, except for the outhouse - now that was heinous!

-and it may not be for you if you:
+Note: EARTH Lodge is not for everyone and it may not be for you if you:

 *only want to be in Lakeview but don't care about the Lodge